norenz92/expo-wireguard/README.md

+[!NOTE]
+This package is under development.
+PRs are more than welcome.

 # Expo WireGuard

 A native WireGuard VPN client implementation for React Native (Expo).
 This module provides a simple API to establish and manage WireGuard VPN connections in your Expo app.